juang0nzal3z/EarCV/README.rst

 ----------------
 Color correction
 ----------------
-Corrects the color of an image that contains a color checker based on refference.
-This tool can optionally use any refference image of a color checker for color correction.
-You may use the provided refference in this package called 'clrchr.png'.
+Corrects the color of an image that contains a color checker based on reference.
+This tool can optionally use any reference image of a color checker for color correction.
+You may use the provided reference in this package called 'clrchr.png'.
 Credit to: Nayanika Ghosh <https://github.com/juang0nzal3z/EarCV/tree/main/ColorHomography>

 * Parameters